graemebr/cribbage/README.md

 cribbage
 ========

-This project is to create a facebook cribbage game
+This project is to create an online cribbage game